fatmakahveci/fatmakahveci.com-sources/content/go note/go.md

 ## 4. Variables

-- `:=` can only be used in functions.
+- Short variable declarations (`:=`) can only be used in functions.
 Variable declaration and assignment must be in the same line.
 - `var` can be used inside and outside of functions.

 ```go